-- Review of learning / explicit links to the knowledge and skills learned during the lesson. - Discussions about links to other subjects/real life situations other non- academic skills such as perseverance. - AfL self and or peer linked to the learning objectives.
-Update Odyssey - EMPATHY POINTS- to be discussed individually or as a class.
-(Please refer to guidance to ensure consistency) - Agenda sheets to be completed by learners and work collated into their books. - Reward time where appropriate, no longer than 10min and only when challenge activities have been completed. - A brief introduction about the context of the next lesson. - Continuous use of scripts e.g. "fine to finish" - Learners to be reminded of their next lesson and staff to support transition as required.
+- Review of learning / explicit links to the knowledge and skills learned during the lesson. - Discussions about links to other subjects/real life situations other non- academic skills such as perseverance.

+- AfL self and/or peer linked to the learning objectives. - POINTS- this should be discussed individually or as a class.
+(Please refer to guidance to ensure consistency) - Agenda sheets should be completed by learners and work stuck in their books. - A brief introduction about the context of the next lesson. - Continuous use of scripts e.g. "fine to finish" - Reward time, where appropriate. - Learners should be dismissed as a class and staff should transition transitions learners to their next lesson, where applicable.